Emily Greene Wetherbee: Educator

 Wetherbee initially taught in the Oak Street School in Lawrence and later accepted a position in Bowdoin Grammar School in Boston.
 She remained in Boston for seven years, before returning to Lawrence in 1870 where she taught Latin and English Literature at for over 25 years.
 She was the teacher of renowned poet Robert Frost.

 Death

 She died at the Lawrence General Hospital from peritonitis on August 28, 1897.
-Upon her death, her friends complied many of her poems and wittings in a memorial book.
+Upon her death, her friends complied many of her poems and Writings in a memorial book.
 She was buried in the Bellevue Cemetery in the family plot of the Clarke family.
 The Emily G. Wetherbee School on Newtown Street in Lawrence, MA was named in her honor.